Emmanuel-obiora/MyPortfolio-About-me-/README.md

 * Finally click GO Live to view on browser if live server is installed.
 * Else right click on the index file and click on open with (any browser installed on your pc would show here)

-Or you can view the published work by clicking this link [Yummyfoods](https://emmanuel-obiora.github.io/Yummy-foods/web-content/index.html)
+Or you can view the published work by clicking this link [My Portfolio](https://emmanuel-obiora.github.io/portfolio-about-me-/web-content/)

 ## Other Information